lee-y-ch/Iot_teamplay/README.md

 YOUTUBE about our team project:

 ## 프로젝트 소개
-A machine learning project with the theme of "Detecting Poison Mushrooms Using Raspberry Pi".
+A machine learning project with the theme of "Detecting Poison Mushrooms Using Raspberry Pi".<br/>
 The purpose is to inform the presence or absence of toxicity of mushrooms detected in real time and to provide approximate information on the mushrooms.<br/>
 The core of project is machine learning using Yolov8 and raspberry pie, which informs the presence or absence of toxicity of mushrooms detected by cameras connected to raspberry pie with LED signals and provides information on the mushrooms on a web page.

 ## 개발 기간